-We use sapphire crystals for the opening of the micro-channels, which makes it more accurate than with the classic FUE.
+We use sapphire crystals to open the micro-channels as it is more precise than with the classic FUE technique.

-The FUE technique for capillary grafting is an ambulatory and minimally invasive surgical procedure in which the hair follicles are extracted individually, without the need to remove a strip of the scalp (as was done in the traditional FUT technique).
-It is an advanced technique that minimizes scars and postoperative , since there is no suture, and allows to treat small and medium areas.
+The FUE technique for capillary grafting is an ambulatory and minimally invasive surgical procedure during which the hair follicles are extracted individually, without needing to remove a single strip of scalp (as was done in the traditional FUE technique).
+It is an advanced technique that minimizes scarring and postoperative care since there is no suture, and allows to treat small and medium areas.
 Currently, it is the most demanded technique for capillary grafting.

-The advantage of this system is that it does not leave a scar in the donor area, which is important for patients who want to wear their hair very short.
+This system’s advantage is that it does not leave a scar in the donor area, which is important for patients who want to wear their hair very short.
 It also greatly reduces postoperative recovery.

-The punch that is used to extract the follicular units usually have between 0.6 and 0.8 mm in diameter, so that the micro-scars produced after the extraction of the follicular units are subsequently invisible and disappear after a few days.
+The punch we use to extract the follicular units are usually between 0.6 and 0.8 mm in diameter, so that the micro-scars left after the extraction of the follicular units are subsequently invisible and disappear after a few days.

-The extraction of follicular units is a delicate technique that must be performed by an experienced staff.
+The extraction of follicular units is a delicate technique that must be carried out by an experienced staff.

-The size of the punch that is most used is 0.8 mm, since it has a sufficient diameter to respect the structure of the follicular units constituted by more than one hair follicle, with the advantage that the micro-scars of this diameter then they are undetectable and their healing is very fast.
+The size of the punch that is used the most is 0.8 mm, since it has a sufficient diameter to respect the structure of the follicular units constituted by more than one hair follicle, with the advantage that the micro-scars from this diameter are then undetectable and heal very fast.

 The FUE technique is indicated in cases of: